cits3007/cits3007.github.io/assets/labs/lab05.md

 This is the "denial of service" problem reported in [CVE-2017-9430](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-9430).
 A buffer overflow occurs, but gets caught by gcc's inbuilt protections and causes the problem to crash.
-This is better than a buffer overflow, but still a problem: in general, a user should *not* be able to make a program segfault or throw an exception based on data they provide.
+This is better than a buffer overflow being allowed to execute unchecked, but is still a problem: in general, a user should *not* be able to make a program segfault or throw an exception based on data they provide.
 Doing so for e.g. a server program -- e.g. if a server ran code like `dnstracer`'s and allowed users to provide input via, say, a web form --